GRASSHOLM – HISTORY & CONSTRUCTION:

 Heads outlet/inlet, Engine raw water outlet/inlet.
 3 x bilge pump outlets and fire pump suction.

-Chart table is by the helm and the radar with good visibility and helm seat.
+Chart table by the helm and radar with good visibility and helm seat.

 2 x fore cabins with twin berths.

 Shower and Toilet Compartment

 The windows are toughened glass all in good order.

 The vessel is fitted with a manual steering gear with the emergency tiller…

 The rudder is post hung.
 Four-bladed propeller.
 Stern gland stainless steel.

 CQR 40 kilo Anchor with 100m 12mm cross bar link chain.
 50 kilo Fishermans Type Anchor.